j6nca/notes/docs/food/recipes/matcha_latte.md

 tags:
   - recipe
   - drink
+  - WIP
 ---
 # Matcha Latte

+> [!info]
-Serving size: 200/300 ml
+> Serving size: 200/300 ml
-Prep time: 5 min
+> Prep time: 5 min
-Cooking time: N/A
+> Cooking time: N/A

+I'm a firm believer of "strawberry jam makes everything sweet taste better" so you'll find I slip that in as an optional ingredient a lot of times

 ## Macros